Returning false from EDFilter::beginSubRun() does not skip the events

 false from beginSubRun, but we still have to spend the time to call my

 filter() function thousands of times.
 Am I missing a fcl setting somewhere that would enable this behaviour?

 Even if it's not possible or desirable to make such a return remove the entire subrun from the output file (see the other issue I just commented on) can it at least automatically reject all the events in the subrun without having to consult the filters?

 Same thing goes for runs.

-#5 Updated by Christopher Green almost 4 years ago
+#5 Updated by Christopher Green about 4 years ago

 - Category set to Infrastructure